williamparry/imgur-Extension/README.md

 ## Testers ##

+Version 1.2 brings with it some major changes to the data models (new imgur API), so it's important that the user's images are upgraded seemlessly.
+Users will also need to reauthenticate with imgur as their existing tokens will be invalidated.

+### How to submit a bug ###

-Disable the existing imgur extension while running this one.
+* Disable the existing imgur extension while running this one.

-When submitting bug reports please include what operating system you're using, what version of Chrome and any console errors from the [Developer Tools](https://developers.google.com/chrome-developer-tools/).
+* Please include what operating system you're using, what version of Chrome and any console errors from the [Developer Tools](https://developers.google.com/chrome-developer-tools/).

-Some bugs may cascade and break other functionality, so when something is logged as fixed please reload the extension (refresh the chrome://extensions page) before retesting.
+* Some bugs may cascade and break other functionality, so when something is logged as fixed please reload the extension (refresh the chrome://extensions page) before retesting.

 Thanks heaps!